tldr-pages/tldr/pages/windows/sc.md

 # sc

-> Communicate with the Service Control Manager and services on Windows from the command-line.
+> Communicate with the Service Control Manager and services.
 > More information: <https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sc-query>.

 - Show the status of a service: